qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/nondetection.md

 {% include collapsible.html title="hidden on my person" content="
 # if you do not remember this or cannot decode it, you have been found by the university.

-if you don't remember this, ask your friends about it. this was originally in my pocket.
+if you don't remember this, ask your friends about it. this was originally in my pocket. contained within is everything i remember right now about the location of the university and my time there.

 ---